AEmotionStudio/ComfyUI-VRChat-Assets/README.md

 ComfyUI-DiscordSend includes several security measures for GitHub tokens:

-- Tokens are hidden from logs with [REDACTED_TOKEN] placeholders
+- Tokens are hidden from logs
 - Tokens are removed from workflow JSON files before sharing
 - Tokens are protected in error messages and tracebacks